 The whole point of having a company website is to showcase your products and services to as broad an audience as possible.

 Virtually everything we do requires us to spend time online, whether it’s banking, paying bills, shopping, reading the news, or booking a holiday.
-So it is essential that websites are not just accessible, but usable by all.
+Therefore, it is essential that websites are not just accessible, but usable by all.
 Everyone should have the opportunity to access online content, yet over one billion people globally face barriers when visiting inaccessible websites.

 “The one argument for accessibility that doesn’t get made nearly often enough is how extraordinarily better it makes some people’s lives.
 How many opportunities do we have to dramatically improve people’s lives just by doing our job a little better?”